-Contains links to your website, social media, promotes your salon’s app or recent special offers even!
+- Contains links to your website, social media, salon app or recent special offers even!

 Think about how you currently finish your salon’s emails.
 Simply your name and salon number?
 Why not try these easy and fantastic ideas listed out in this article!